0x21-consulting/ElderberryPi/README.md

 [packer-builder-arm-image](https://github.com/solo-io/packer-builder-arm-image) plugin.

-All vagrant provisioners execute by default, so once the environment is provisioned the BlueberryPi ARM image will be automatically created as well.
-If you make changes to the BlueberryPi script and wish to re-run the packer image creation without re-running all vagrant provisioning scripts, run this command:
+All vagrant provisioners execute by default, so once the environment is provisioned the ElderberryPi ARM image will be automatically created as well.
+If you make changes to the ElderberryPi script and wish to re-run the packer image creation without re-running all vagrant provisioning scripts, run this command: